EngSalem/TextClassification_Off_the_shelf/README.md

 - embedding: External embedding model in gensim format
 - model_file: Output model file in Json.

+*Note: final model score is dumped into a file with name_of_model_score with both dev and test scores*
 # Example Project (Arabic Dialect Identification with Deep Models) #

 - This project utilize 6 deep learning models applied on Arabic Online Commentary Dataset